 What Are Granite and Diorite?

 Granite is a type of crystalline igneous rock that is used in the construction of many things.
-Comprised mostly of quartz, mica and K-feldspar, granite is celebrated for its hardness and durability.
+Composed mostly of quartz, mica and K-feldspar, granite is celebrated for its hardness and durability.
 When used in outdoor construction, granite can be seen in a number of different types of structures, including buildings, bridges, monuments and even in paved roads and surfaces.

-Unlike granite, which has pink flecks throughout, diorite is characterized by its black, white and gray mottled look.
+Unlike granite, which often has pink flecks throughout, diorite is characterized by its black, white and gray mottled look.
 Because diorite usually does not contain quartz, it will obviously lack the visible crystals within that make granite so appealing, although polished diorite can offer a shiny surface sometimes used for counters or floor tiles.

 Similarities and Differences

-Other Types of Stones
+Other Types of Stone